arogozhnikov/iview5d/README.md

 ## Usage (viewing)

-Move your cursor over the image - as you move
+- Move your cursor over the image - as you move a cursor, element of a stack that is shown, changes.
+- Main usage - collect multiple parameters/layers, where 'side-to-side' is not an option

 ## Usage (code)